winstonk6/scaden-methylation/README.md

   -s, --seed INTEGER              Numpy random generator seed
 ```

-Once you have the necessary files, run `main.py` to go through the entire scaden pipeline and provide the necessary arguments as a YAML file or as command line arguments.
+Once you have the necessary files, run `main.py` to go through the scaden pipeline and provide the necessary arguments in a YAML file or as command line arguments.
 Using a YAML file is recommended, since each step has its own set of parameters and the invocation can be quite long.

-You can also run each command individually by adding the appropriate flag on the command line (e.g., `-simulate`) or in the YAML file (`simulate: True`)
+To run each step of the pipeline, add the appropriate flag(s) on the command line (e.g., `-simulate`) or in the YAML file (`simulate: True`).
+You can also run all steps using the `all` flag.
+At least one

 **Pipeline controls and logging**
 ```
+  -load TEXT                 YAML file from which parameters are loaded -all                       Run all steps of the pipeline (simulate, process,
+                             train, predict, evaluate)
-  -load TEXT                 Load parameters from YAML file -simulate                  Run scaden simulate -process                   Run scaden process
+  -simulate                  Run scaden simulate -process                   Run scaden process
   -train                     Run scaden train
   -predict                   Run scaden predict -evaluate                  Run evaluation
-  --no_sim                   Skip the creation of simulated training samples
-                             if you have already created a training set --no_proc                  Skip the preprocessing step if you have already processed the training data.
-If using this flag, then --proc is required.
-  --no_pred                  Skip the creation of simulated training samples
-                             if you have already created a training set --no_eval                  Skip the evaluation of the model predictions --config TEXT              Name of configuration --reference TEXT           Name of the scMethyl dataset --seed INTEGER             Set random seed for simulation and training.
+  --config TEXT              Name of configuration  [default: test] --reference TEXT           Name of the scMethyl dataset  [default: 1] --json                     Create a json file recording the data and model
+                             hyperparameters  [default: True]
+  --seed INTEGER             Set random seed for simulation and training
+                             [default: 0]
 ```

 **Simulate**
 ```
-  -o, --out TEXT             Directory to store output files in -d, --data TEXT            Path to scRNA-seq dataset(s) -c, --cells INTEGER        Number of cells per sample [default: 100] -n, --n_samples INTEGER    Number of samples to simulate [default: 1000] --pattern TEXT             File pattern to recognize your processed scRNA-
+  -o, --out TEXT             Directory to store output files in  [default: ./] -d, --data TEXT            Path to scRNA-seq dataset(s)  [default: .]
+  -c, --cells INTEGER        Number of cells per sample  [default: 100] -n, --n_samples INTEGER    Number of samples to simulate  [default: 1000] --pattern TEXT             File pattern to recognize your processed scRNA-
-                             seq count files
-  -u, --unknown TEXT         Specifiy cell types to merge into the unknown
+                             seq count files  [default: *_counts.txt] -u, --unknown TEXT         Specifiy cell types to merge into the unknown category.
-                             category.
 Specify this flag for every cell type you want to merge in unknown.  [default: unknown] -p, --prefix TEXT          Prefix to append to training .h5ad file [default: data]
   -f, --data_format TEXT     Data format of scRNA-seq data, can be 'txt' or
-                             'h5ad' [default: 'txt']
+                             'h5ad'  [default: txt]
 ```

 **Preprocess**